svrnhdl/tails-cold-storage/tails-amnesia.md

 ![Tails Greeter](https://github.com/SovereignNode/tails-cold-storage/blob/master/images/tails-greeter.png)

 At this point, you need to chose if you want to use the persistent storage feature or not.
-If you don't use this, you will have to re-create your wallet with your seed whenever you want to do an outgoing transaction (or alternatively, you can sweep the entire wallet when you want to spend your coins).
+If you don't use this, you will have to create a new wallet with your backed-up seed whenever you want to do an outgoing transaction (or alternatively, you can sweep the entire wallet when you want to spend your coins).
 If you decide to enable the persistent storage, a copy of the wallet (including the seed) will be kept in an encrypted volume of your USB stick.
-This way, you don't need to access the seed whenever you want to do an outgoing transaction.
+This way, you don't need to access the backed-up seed whenever you want to do an outgoing transaction.
 This is more similar to the experience of using an air-gapped hardware wallet.
 If you want to use the persistence feature, check out the other guide [here](https://github.com/SovereignNode/tails-cold-storage/blob/master/tails-persistence.md).

 Important notes:
 * If you are using a computer that still has a wifi-card or has a wired connection to the internet, make sure to DISABLE ALL NETWORKING in the Tails Greeter.